-In the State of New Hampshire, Domestic Violence is a crime under RSA 631:2-b
+In the State of New Hampshire, Domestic Violence is a crime.

 Domestic Violence is a Class A misdemeanor, punishable by imprisonment up to one year and a fine, unless the person uses or threatens to use a deadly weapon, in which case it is a Class B felony, punishable imprisonment up to 7 years and a fine.